Skip to main content

 Zone AE / VE

-Imperial River and Gulf-Front Risk in Bonita Springs
+Imperial River and Gulf-Front Flood Zones in Bonita Springs

 Bonita Springs sits at Lee County's southern edge along the Imperial River and the Gulf, and its flood risk tracks that geography closely: most properties west of US-41 fall in FEMA AE zones, while Gulf-front Bonita Beach and Barefoot Beach carry VE (Coastal High Hazard) designations.
-Hurricane Ian in 2022 drove widespread Imperial River flooding alongside significant Gulf-side damage, and elevation demand across the area has roughly tripled since.
-The split between riverine and coastal exposure means the right elevation approach differs from the Imperial River neighborhoods to the beachfront.
+The split between riverine and coastal exposure means the right elevation approach differs from the Imperial River neighborhoods to the beachfront, and we design for each accordingly.

-Bonita Springs is one of our most-served markets, and our proximity means tighter coordination with Lee County permitting and floodplain administration on every project.
-We start by establishing the home's elevation relative to the BFE, design a lift suited to its foundation and whether it faces river or Gulf exposure, and manage the permitting and Elevation Certificate through to final inspection.
-For homes carried under the 50% Rule, we map the compliance requirements early so the rebuild path is clear before construction begins.
+Bonita Springs is one of our most closely served markets, and our proximity means tighter coordination with Lee County permitting and floodplain administration on every project.
+We start by establishing the home's elevation relative to the BFE, design a lift suited to its foundation and whether it faces river or Gulf exposure, and manage the permitting and elevation certificate through to final inspection.

 Bonita Springs Service Area Map